- Uptown Community Profile Home

 - Parks & Other Community Services

 The City's community plans are long range planning documents established as essential components of the General Plan.
 The community plan update process will develop the community-specific detail, relevant policies, and implementation strategies necessary to fulfill General Plan objectives.
 The General Plan sets out a long-range vision and policy framework to guide future development, provide public services, and maintain the qualities that define San Diego over the next 20+ years.
-The recent update to the General Plan shifts focus from how to develop vacant land to how to design infill development and reinvest in existing communities.
+The General Plan also has a focus on how to design infill development and reinvest in existing communities.

 News and Updates